 - As described to you when collecting your Personal Information or as otherwise set forth in the CCPA.

 - To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer some or all of our assets whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which Personal Information held by us is among the assets transferred.

-- To communicate with you on issues relating to determining your eligibility for our services, maintaining or servicing your account, providing customer service, processing or fulfilling orders and transactions, verifying your information, processing payments, providing financial aid processing, providing advertising or marketing services (subject to limitations in the CCPA on cross-context behavioral advertising), providing analytic services, collections activity, responding to your questions or inquiries or notifying you if you won a promotion.
+- To communicate with you on issues relating to determining your eligibility for our services, maintaining or servicing your account, providing customer service, processing or fulfilling orders and transactions, verifying your information, processing payments, providing financial aid processing, providing advertising or marketing services (subject to limitations in the CCPA on cross-context behavioral advertising), providing analytic services, providing storage, collections activity, responding to your questions or inquiries or notifying you if you won a promotion.
 We will also use your information to send you information about your account or about our relationship.

 - To provide you with information about current or new products and services or other ads.

 - Entities owned in whole or in part by us or our parent company and/or its shareholders, or any acquiring party following a sale or transfer some or all of our assets.

 - Authorized distributors of our products and/or services.

 - A third party with a legitimate educational interest, in accordance with FERPA or similar applicable laws, or a third party where you have provided consent.

-- Service providers fulfilling a business purpose for us such as, but not limited to:
+- Service providers and contractors fulfilling a business purpose for us such as, but not limited to: